 - How email signature surveys work.

 - Use case: Why should I send email signature surveys?

-Email signature surveys include the CX question that you're measuring along with a link to each potential answer to the question.
+Email signature surveys include the core metric question that you're measuring along with a link to each potential answer to the question.
 Respondents bypass the first page of the survey when they click on the score they want to choose and go straight to the comment page.

-Because email signature surveys use the Delighted Links platform, your survey will be customized with the settings from your survey link.
+Because email signature surveys use the Templates Links platform, your survey will be customized with the settings from your survey link.

 There are five steps to follow when setting up email signature surveys:

 - Customize the Link platform